PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Experiments

 \textbf{Results.}\xspace\xspace Figure \ref{fig:task2-3_plots} depicts the results.
 Large students perform better on both tasks.
-In counterfactual planning, our 11B \model-Mul+ demonstrates a 93.33\% success rate in producing high-quality plans while adhering to the given condition, which is comparable to the performance of the 175B parameter \texttt{Davinci} model in a zero-shot setting.
+In constrained planning, our 11B \model-Mul+ demonstrates a 93.33\% success rate in producing high-quality plans while adhering to the given condition, which is comparable to the performance of the 175B parameter \texttt{Davinci} model in a zero-shot setting.
 Furthermore, our model generates slightly fewer low-quality plans, only 7 as opposed to 12 by \texttt{Davinci}.
-While multi-tasking seems to be helpful in (counterfactual) planning, this is not always the case for counterfactual revision.
-We hypothesize that the reason for this could be that the original and counterfactual planning tasks, which do not involve modifying an existing plan, may negatively impact the revision task.
-The best performance for the counterfactual plan revision is achieved by \texttt{Davinci} (90\%) followed by \modelplus (86.33\%).\footnote{Pairwise annotator agreements are 0.96 and 0.94 for counterfactual planning and revision, respectively.} We also collect additional feedback from annotators on the errors made by models.
-Results are reported in Appendix Table \ref{tab:error_type_task2-3}, showing ``missing necessary steps`` is the most prevalent mistakes.
+While multi-tasking seems to be somewhat helpful in constrained planning, this is not always the case for replanning.
+We hypothesize that the reason for this could be that the original and constrained planning tasks, which do not involve modifying an existing plan, may negatively impact the replanning task.
+The best performance for the counterfactual replanning is achieved by \texttt{Davinci} (90\%) followed by \modelplus (86.33\%).\footnote{Pairwise annotator agreements are 0.96 and 0.94 for constrained and counterfactual (re)planning.} Nonetheless, statistical $T$-test of our best models for constrained and counterfactual (re)planning tasks indicate that they are statistically on par with the much larger Davinci GPT-3.5 (175B).
+Human-annotated error types are reported in Appendix Table \ref{tab:error_type_task2-3}, showing ``missing necessary steps'' is the most prevalent mistake.\footnote{Results with 95\% confidence intervals are reported in the Appendix Table \ref{tab:pl_ci} and Figure \ref{fig:task2-3_ci}.}

 We provide qualitative examples of model generations across all three tasks in Table \ref{tab:plasma_generation_examples}.
 More examples of (good and bad) generations according to human annotators are provided in Appendix Tables \ref{tab:qual-task-conditional}, \ref{tab:qual-task-counterfactual}.